What do you think of when you hear the words ‘mental health’?

 There is often confusion between stress and mental health.
 Stress is a very common reaction to extreme demands at work or to an otherwise toxic environment.
 It is not considered an illness in itself however.
 It is only when stress is prolonged and coping skills are poor that ill health can result – both physical and mental.
 Severe stress such as a trauma can also trigger a genetic predisposition to a mental health disorder.
 In our Building Resilience and Managing Stress Workshop we look at how to recognise and manage signs and symptoms of stress.

 So if anyone can find themselves at any point on a continuum of mental health, what defines one person as having a mental disorder and another as being merely stressed?

 It’s a question of how much time you spend in the various zones of the continuum.
 If you are mostly coping well, but experience stress for a while and recover, in other words you spend most of your time in the yellow to green zones, you are mentally healthy.
 If you suffer major symptoms a lot of the time, and spend most of your time in the red and orange zones, then you most likely have a diagnosable mental disorder.

 It is also possible that you may be relatively well for your whole life, but then a trauma or prolonged period of stress can precipitate a full-blown mental disorder.
 This means a big shift from the green/yellow zones to the yellow/orange/red zones.
 And as we have seen, the reverse can happen, with the right treatment and support.

-All this means that managers can have very significant effects on the mental well-being of their staff.
-This effect could be negative if they do not treat their employees well, or fail to solve issues which are causing them stress.
-However managers can also have a very positive effect.
-They can promote staff well-being by:
+All of this means that managers can have significant effects on the mental wellbeing of their staff.
+This effect could be negative if they do not treat their employees well, or cannot solve issues which are causing them stress.
+However, managers can also have a very positive effect.
+They can promote staff wellbeing by: